Beyond Lindblad Dynamics: Rigorous Guarantees for Thermal and Ground State Preservation under System Bath Interactions

-In this work, we have theoretically demonstrated that system–bath interaction models can prepare thermal and ground states beyond the traditional weak-coupling (Lindblad) limit.
-We prove that, when the cumulative interaction strength per iteration is $\Theta(1)$, the fixed point of the induced quantum channel can still closely approximate the target state.
-This result substantially broadens the theoretical understanding of system–bath interaction frameworks and significantly improves the previous rigorous performance guarantees for dissipative state preparation algorithms.
-Conceptually, it suggests that thermalization and cooling processes may be far more robust than previously anticipated, opening new avenues for designing more efficient quantum state preparation algorithms suitable for near-term devices.
+{\it Conclusion and outlook}-- In this work, we theoretically demonstrated that system-bath interaction algorithms can prepare thermal and ground states {beyond the weak coupling regime.} We prove that, even when the interaction strength per iteration is chosen independently of the target accuracy, the fixed point of the induced quantum channel can still closely approximate the target state.
+Building on this preservation result, we improve previous end-to-end complexity for dissipative state preparation algorithms. {Moreover, the techniques developed in this work for analyzing system-bath interaction models beyond the Lindblad approximation may have broader applications in dissipative state prepation algorithm design, and in the study of open quantum systems, particularly in regimes where the coupling strength is not necessarily weak.
+This perspective may help guide algorithm design utilizing features arising from the higher order Dyson series.
+Since open system dynamics also provide a realistic model of hardware noise~\cite{van2023probabilistic,wang2025non}, intrinsic hardware noise may be viewed as from an effective system-bath coupling.
+This connection enables both the analysis of quantum noise and the design of robust quantum algorithms for near-term quantum devices. }